ika-rwth-aachen/drone-dataset-tools/doc/extractors.md

 loc2dataFromFile = LocationData.load("../data/location-2")
 ```

-# SceneData
+# SceneCrossingData

 This class holds the data of a scene.
 The purpose of this class is to crop trajectories to the scene area and transfrom them to scene coordinate system. **getClippedDfs** method returns the clipped trajectories.
 Here goes the important columns:
 - sceneId: a numeric id represent a scene location.
-It will be the same value for a SceneData object
+It will be the same value for a SceneCrossingData object
 - sceneX, sceneY: xCenter, yCenter transformed into scene origin.

 **Extracting ccene data from location data**
 ```
-  sceneData = loc2data.getSceneCrossingData(1, 10, 5, refresh=False)
+  SceneCrossingData = loc2data.getSceneCrossingData(1, 10, 5, refresh=False)
-  visualizer.showLocationSceneData(sceneData, showLocal=True)
+  visualizer.showLocationSceneCrossingData(SceneCrossingData, showLocal=True)
 ```

 **Get clipped trajectories**